-The Maternity Services Consumer Council has produced a pamphlet to provide you with evidence-based information about the importance of birthing the placenta naturally, a process known as a physiological third stage of labour.
+The Maternity Services Consumer Council has produced a resource to provide you with evidence-based information about the importance of birthing the placenta naturally, a process known as a physiological third stage of labour.

 - What is the third stage of labour?